 ARM D (high risk): Patients undergo transoral surgical resection of the oropharyngeal tumor.
 Patients then undergo standard-dose IMRT QD five days a week for 6-7 weeks.
 Patients also receive cisplatin intravenously (IV) over 60 minutes or carboplatin IV over 30 minutes on days 1, 8, 15, 22, 29, 36, and 43 during radiation therapy.

-After completion of study treatment, patients are followed up every 6 months for 3 years, and then every 12 months for 2 years.
+After completion of study treatment, patients are followed up every 3 months for the first 2 years, every 6 months for the third year, and then every 12 months for the fourth and fifth years.

 Trial Phase Phase II